 The reason you hire them isn’t because they suck at telling great stories on social media, it’s quite the opposite.
 These are professional creators, people who have been able to grow an audience of thousands just by telling stories.
 That’s some tricky stuff right there, Jack.

-4. Micro influencers are key to authentic, unsaturated content.
+4. In 2019, Micro influencers are the key to authentic, unsaturated content

 Macro influencers post branded content on a weekly, or monthly basis.
 This waters down the trust between them and their audience, and makes their recommendations feel less meaningful.

 A survey by Bloglovin showed that smaller social media creators post branded content less than 5 times a year!
 This undoubtedly brings added power when they do recommend a product.
-Working with micro influencers are the key to standing out with your influencer marketing campaigns, instead of sinking into a crowded and over saturated feed full of other brand recommendations.
+Working with creators is the key to standing out with your influencer marketing campaigns, instead of sinking into a crowded and over saturated feed full of other brand recommendations.

 Micro social media content creators are the key to affordable, scalable influencer marketing campaigns.
 The same study previously mentioned shows that those social media content creators with small audiences are 10x more affordable than larger influencers.